kfrlib/kfr/docs/docs/basics.md

     The class implementation is specific to the target cpu, so `vec` class definition resides in `kfr::KFR_ARCH_NAME` namespace.
 For avx2 architecture it's `kfr::avx2`.
 The architecture namespace is declared inline, you should not use it directly, `kfr::vec` as treated by compiler as an alias for `kfr::KFR_ARCH_NAME::vec`.

-Use can omit the template parameters and let compiler deduce them for you:
+You can omit the template parameters and let compiler deduce them for you:
 ```c++
 vec x{ 10, 5, 2.5, 1.25 }; // vec<double, 4>